kubescape/kubescape/README.md

 [Want to contribute?](https://github.com/kubescape/kubescape/blob/master/CONTRIBUTING.md) Want to discuss something?
 Have an issue?
 Please make sure that you follow our [Code Of Conduct](https://github.com/kubescape/kubescape/blob/master/CODE_OF_CONDUCT.md) .

 * Feel free to pick a task from the [issues](https://github.com/kubescape/kubescape/issues?q=is%3Aissue+is%3Aopen+label%3A%22open+for+contribution%22), [roadmap](docs/roadmap.md) or suggest a feature of your own.
 [Contact us](MAINTAINERS.md) directly for more information :)
-* [Open an issue](https://github.com/kubescape/kubescape/issues/new/choose) , we are trying to respond within 48 hours
+* [Open an issue](https://github.com/kubescape/kubescape/issues/new/choose) , we are trying to respond within 48 hours.
 * [Join us](https://discord.com/invite/WKZRaCtBxN) in the discussion on our discord server!

 [<img src="docs/discord-banner.png" width="100" alt="logo" align="center">](https://discord.com/invite/WKZRaCtBxN)